Marine Mechanic Schools

 8 Career Options for People Who Attend Marine Mechanic Schools

-According to 2021 data from the Occupational Employment and Wage Statistics program, the median marine mechanic salary was $46,730.* Plus, employment projections from the Bureau of Labor Statistics show that, on average, about 3,000 job openings are projected to become available each year in this trade from 2021 to 2031.* But these numbers are only based on mechanic positions.
-The reality is that completing a program at a marine mechanic school can help you qualify for multiple career paths.
+According to 2023 data from the Occupational Outlook Handbook, the median marine mechanic salary was $49,990.* Plus, employment projections from the Bureau of Labor Statistics show that, on average, about 2,900 job openings are projected to become available each year in this trade from 2023 to 2033.*

 Boat- and marine-related positions can be found with cruise lines, boat dealerships, outdoor department stores, marinas, watercraft manufacturers, and even the Navy and Marine Corps.
 You could uncover possibilities that never crossed your mind before now.
 So check out these eight job options that you may be able to pursue after attending a boat mechanic school: